Friday, November 9, 2018

 We want to tackle the question of what happens before displacement and how forced migration appears as an option in the first place.
 What and who is left behind is the next related issue through the following questions: How do tangible and intangible borders operate?
 How does discrimination create the conditions of displacement?
 How are lives sustained under continuous conflict?

-1. Onur Gunay (Harvard University)
+1. Onur Gunay (Princeton University)

 2. Wendy Hamelink (Oslo University, Norway)